 Archibald James Edward Douglas - heir to Douglas

-First mention of Douglas in Boswell's journals is in Boswell's London Journal 1762-1763 on November 30, 1762 when Boswell had lunch with then schoolboys Douglas of Douglas and George Douglas, son of Andrew Douglas (both attending Westminster School).
+The first mention of Douglas in Boswell's journals is in Boswell's London Journal on November 30, 1762, when Boswell had lunch with then schoolboys Douglas of Douglas and George Douglas, both of whom attended Westminster School.

-Later on, Boswell became much engaged in the court battle known as the "Douglas Cause" which Douglas finally won in 1769, making him the legal heir to the Douglas estates.
+Boswell later took a great interest in the court battle known as the "Douglas Cause" which Douglas finally won in 1769, making him the legal heir to the Douglas estates.

-Boswell himself wrote the novel "Dorando, a Spanish Tale", which was a thinly disguised defense for Stewart's case.
+Boswell himself wrote the novel "Dorando, a Spanish Tale", which was a thinly disguised defence for Stewart's case.